damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

     > that you join, please make sure that you connect at least 10 minutes
     > before the call and make sure that your camera and microphone are working
     > properly.
 We'd like you to introduce yourself to the team (±1 minute), so please
-    > prepare some talking points for yourself.
-Some tips to help you out here:
+    > be prepared to answer these three questions:
-    > tell us about where you were before GitLab, why you wanted to join our
+    > 1. where were you before GitLab?
-    > team, just a little something about your background and of course
+    > 2. why did you want to join the GitLab team?
-    > something on what you like to do in your spare time.
+    > 3. what do you enjoy doing in your spare time?
     >
     > Here is some swag credit you can use in our swag store (https://gitlab.mybrightsites.com/) to celebrate your arrival!
     >